 Chickpea brownies are fudgy, soft brownies, and they are not cakey brownies.
 Therefore, a great indicator to check if your brownies are baked is to look at their top and sides.

-If the brownies are baking for at least 20 minutes and the top form a crust that crackle and the sides are dry and set, it means the brownies are ready.
+If the brownies are baking for at least 20 minutes and the top form a crust that crackles and the sides are dry and set, it means the brownies are ready.

 Then, release on a cooling rack by pulling out the brownies using the hanging pieces of parchment paper on the sides.